-In this process, the cost of each activity is determined, which includes the cost of human hours, the cost of equipment, and the cost of materials used.
-It also includes the contingency cost that is the cost to cover the identified risks.
+In estimate cost process, the cost of each activity is determined, including the cost of human hours, the cost of equipment, and the cost of materials used as well as the contingency cost (i.e. the cost to cover the identified risks).

-In this blog post, we are going to discuss 4 tools to estimate costs in project management:
+In this blog post, we are going to discuss four tools to estimate costs in project management:

 - Analogous Estimating

 These four estimation methods represent a hierarchical structure where analogous estimating represents the least accurate method, and bottom-up estimating represents the most accurate method.